styladev/octobercms/README.md

 # OctoberCMS Styla Plugin Integration

+This OctoberCMS plugin provides the SEO and Routing functionality for a Styla magazine.
+The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.

 ## Integration

 In order to fill a magazine page created within OctoberCMS with crawlable content a component must be attached to the magazine page.
 This solution is based on the official [Plugin Documentation](https://docs.google.com/document/d/19FtUhlP0iiUZe_4NSGUMIDOLRmRPRHFbT-HyyRc8ejs/edit).